markkolich/blog/content/pages/about.md

 ## About Mark

+Hey, I'm Mark.

-A native of Silicon Valley, Mark is a Software Engineer at [Apple](http://www.apple.com) in California.
+Born and raised in Silicon Valley, I'm currently a full-stack Software Engineer at [Apple](http://www.apple.com) in California.

-A web technologies expert, Mark's current focus is on building web-services using an eclectic mix of Java, Scala, Clojure, PHP (LAMP), HTML5, CSS, and of course, JavaScript.
+Although I can't formally discuss what I do at Apple, I can say that I build robust and scalable user facing "stuff" and the web-services that back them.
+A self-proclaimed expert in a number of technical disciplines, my programming languages of choice include Java, Scala, Clojure, PHP, and of course, JavaScript.

-When not at Apple, Mark is a part-time software consultant developing and maintaining web applications for non-profits and small businesses.
-He is an avid Open-Source software user and contributor.
-Mark uses OSX and Linux, enjoys biking to work, and loves building wonderful, elegant software.
-He enjoys integrating his passion for minimalist design into software engineering projects, when possible.
+When not at Apple, I'm a part-time software engineering consultant that builds and maintains web applications and services for non-profits.
+I'm an avid Open-Source software user and contributor, as evident by my [GitHub commit history](https://github.com/markkolich).
+I use Mac OSX and Linux exclusively, enjoy biking to work, and loves building wonderful, simple, elegant software.

+I usually fill-up on bread, and only drink Ginger Ale on airplanes.

-Mark holds a B.S. in Computer Science from [Loyola Marymount University](http://www.lmu.edu) in Los Angeles.
+As far as learnin' goes, I hold a B.S. in Computer Science from [Loyola Marymount University](http://www.lmu.edu) in Los Angeles.

-**The opinions expressed on this site are mine, and under no circumstances represent those of my employer.**
+And lastly, **any opinions expressed on this site are mine, and under no circumstances represent those of my employer.**